Data and images displayed on STAR sites

 16-Jan-18 - The top image shown is a map of atmospheric temperature at 700 millibars, approximately 3000 meters (10,000 feet), over the globe on January 16, 2018.
 The bottom two images shown side by side are the 700 mb temperature over North America on both January 16 (left) and January 11 (right), 2018.
 The most notable feature on January 16 over North America is the contrast between the extremely warm temperatures in northwestern Canada with the extreme cold, associated with a sharp dip in the jet stream over the US Midwest.
 The difference in temperature between the two features is more than 30 degrees Celsius (54 degrees Fahrenheit).
 Surface temperature observations confirm this extreme contrast: in Calgary, Alberta, the afternoon high temperature was 45°F on January 16th, whereas just five days earlier the afternoon high was only -15°F. In Nashville, Tennessee the opposite fluctuation occurred: on January 11th the high was a mere 17°F but five days later had reached 69°F. This pattern reversal is indicated in the NOAA-20 imagery, which shows the warmth focused in the eastern US, and sharply colder arctic air moving south into west-central Canada.

-14-18 August 2017, STAR JPSS successfully held its fourth Annual Science Team Meeting at NCWCP.
+27-30 August 2018, STAR JPSS successfully held its 5th Annual Science Team Meeting at NCWCP/ESSIC.

-Scientists from NOAA, NASA, Universities, and industries attended the meeting. (slides to be posted soon)
+Scientists from NOAA, NASA, EUMETSAT, Universities, and industries attended the meeting.

 VIIRS Global Surface Type (GST) annual update